xtrusia/ceph-charms/ceph-osd/README.md

 configuration options.
 See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.

+#### `bluestore`

+The `bluestore` option specifies whether the [BlueStore][upstream-ceph-bluestore] storage backend is used for all OSD devices.
+The feature is enabled by default (value 'True').
+If set to 'True', this option overrides the `osd-format` option as BlueStore does not use a traditional filesystem.

+> **Important**: This option has no effect unless Ceph Luminous (or greater) is in use.

 #### `customize-failure-domain`

 The `customize-failure-domain` option determines how a Ceph CRUSH map is